farabian66/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Farah Arabian is working as a graduate research/teacher assistant at Brigham Young University (BYU), while she is a full-time Ph.D. student there since Fall 2017.
-She has a master's degree in telecommunications engineering (ICT) from the top second university of Iran (Tehran Polytechnic), and 4 years of experience in UMTS/LTE RF planning and optimization engineering in Huawei and Nokia Companies.
+Farah Arabian is working as a graduate research/teacher assistant at Brigham Young University (BYU), while she is a full-time Ph.D. student at electrical and computer enginnering department, since Fall 2017.
+She has a master's degree in telecommunications engineering (ICT) from the top second university of Iran (Tehran Polytechnic), and 4 years experience as UMTS/LTE RF planning and optimization engineer in Huawei and Nokia Companies.
 She is a member of the IEEE Communication Society (ComSoc), and also a memeber of engineering honors societies Eta Kappa Nu, and Phi Kappa Phi.